fbpx

 Plywood Shuttering

-Like timber, plywood is lighter and cheaper than steel.
+Like timber, builders choose plywood because it is lighter and cheaper than steel.
 Its smooth surface provides a nice finish for temporary mould structures.
-On average, plywood shuttering can be applied twice as much as timber (20-25 times).
+On average, workers use plywood shuttering 20–25 times – twice as many as timber.

-Naturally, shuttering plywood is used for outdoor applications due to its water resistance which doesn’t cause rot or warping.
-When assembling structures for outdoor plywood shuttering projects, softwood is considered suitable for single-use, while phenolic suits multiple usages.
+Builders use shuttering plywood for outdoor applications because its water resistance prevents rot and warping.
+When assembling outdoor plywood shuttering, they choose softwood for single-use and phenolic plywood for multiple uses.

-Ensure when you use plywood shuttering that you apply additional wood or metal supports so it can withstand the concrete pressure when it’s poured into the mould.
+When you use plywood shuttering, apply additional wood or metal supports to withstand the concrete pressure during pouring.

 If you’re aiming to reuse the tie bar during your plywood shuttering, install a plastic sleeve as a spacer between the plywood formwork.